-1.15 Starting Node Manager
+1.16 Starting Node Manager

-Starting Node Manager on a machine that hosts one or more Managed Servers enables you to start and stop the Managed Servers remotely using the Administration Console or the command line.
+Starting Node Manager on a machine that hosts one or more Managed Servers enables you to start and stop the Managed Servers remotely using the Oracle WebLogic Server Administration Console or the command line.
 Node Manager can also automatically restart a Managed Server after an unexpected failure.

-Before you start Node Manager, be sure to complete the Oracle URM setup checklist, described in Section 1.13, "Completing the Oracle URM Configuration,".
+If you configured an Oracle URM Managed Server, before you start Node Manager, be sure to complete the Oracle URM setup checklist, described in Section 1.13, "Completing the Oracle URM Configuration."